Occupy Wall Street: Origins

+The U.S. Day of Rage, a group that organized to protest "corporate influence [that] corrupts our political parties, our elections, and the institutions of government", also joined the movement.
+Its involvement helped bring together Occupy Wall Street to an already up and running network of activists who are focused on the influence of money and all the corporations that embedded in American politics.
+This support grounded and solidified the protest's early base and increased its visibility to others before it gained national attention from people all around the country.
+The protest itself began on September 17; from its first day, it attracted all sorts of people, drawn by a feeling of dissatisfaction and disgust for the perceived economic inequality at the time and the consequences of the 2008 financial crisis.
+A Facebook page for the demonstrations began two days later on September 19 featuring a YouTube video of earlier events.
+Social media quickly became a major tool for the movement to gain more attention.
+It allowed organizers and supporters to share near-real time updates on what was happening through images, videos, and calls to action.
+This digital presence helped this movement reach many different audiences who did not necessarily watch TV and were far beyond the lower Manhattan area.
+This also encouraged similar demonstrations in other cities.
+By mid-October, Facebook listed 125 Occupy-related pages.
+The rapid spread of these pages reflected the speed at which Occupy Wall Street developed from just a small local protest to a major nationwide and even international movement.
+Online platforms helped the movement shape their identity by using different slogans, visuals, and accounts to see different police responses to these protests.
+This in turn heavily increased public awareness and participation.

 The original location for the protest was One Chase Manhattan Plaza, with Bowling Green Park (the site of the "Charging Bull") and Zuccotti Park as alternate choices.
 Police discovered this before the protest began and fenced off two locations; but they left Zuccotti Park, the group's third choice, open.
 Since the park was private property, police could not legally force protesters to leave without being requested to do so by the property owner.
 At a press conference held the same day the protests began, New York City mayor Michael Bloomberg explained, "people have a right to protest, and if they want to protest, we'll be happy to make sure they have locations to do it."

 The anthropologist David Graeber played a leading early role in the movement and in the coining of the slogan "We are the 99%".

 Antecedent and subsequent OWS prototypes include the British student protests of 2010, 2009-2010 Iranian election protests, the Arab Spring protests, and, more closely related, protests in Chile, Greece, Spain and India.
 Occupy Wall Street, in turn, gave rise to the Occupy movement in the United States.

 Many commentators have stated that the Occupy Wall Street movement has roots in the philosophy of anarchism.